excid-io/seccon-dev/attacks/README.ATTACKS.md

 # Attack scenarios & Mitigations

 In this repo we also consider how attestations protect from specific attack scenarios.
-We provide en extra yaml file which is vulnerable (`vulnerable.gitlab-ci.yml`)
+We provide some extra yaml files which are vulnerable to various attacks (e.g., installing a malicious dependency).

-***Note***: GitLab CI can only have **one** `.gitlab-ci.yml` file in the repo which runs the pipeline and **must** be in the project root direct, so rename the file you want to run accordingly, and backup the old one.
+***Note***: GitLab CI can only have **one** `.gitlab-ci.yml` file in the repo which runs the pipeline and **must** be in the project root direct, so if you want to run these attack simulations, rename the file you want to run accordingly and backup the old one.

 The purpose is to show how a vulnerable `.gitlab-ci.yml` file can be exploited, and how attestations and signatures protect from such attacks.
-We use *Kyverno* to verify the attestations.
-More details about *Kyverno* and its functionality see the folder *Kyverno* in the repo.
+We use *Kyverno* to verify signatures and attestations.
+For more details about *Kyverno* and its functionality see the folder *Kyverno* in the repo.

 Let's consider the following example: if our repo's name is `excid-cicd-demo-project`, the attacker can create another repo which is typosquatted, like `excid-civd-demo-project`, and upload a pipeline which executes `docker build excid-civd-demo-project`, and thus, builds and pushes a malicious copy of our project.

-Attacks covered in this repo are mostly related to the threats mentioned in the [SLSA specification threat list](https://slsa.dev/spec/v1.0/threats-overview), one dependency attack to showcase how the SBOM attestation can protect from vulnerable dependencies, typosquatted dependencies etc, plus one attack regarding signing from an unauthorized party.
+Exemplary attacks explained in this repo are mostly related to the threats mentioned in the [SLSA specification threat list](https://slsa.dev/spec/v1.0/threats-overview), one dependency attack to showcase how the SBOM attestation can protect from vulnerable dependencies, typosquatted dependencies etc, plus one attack regarding signing from an unauthorized party.
+For simplicity, the last two are implemented.
+In this folder there are two vulnerable pipelines (one for each scenario) plus one Kyverno policy that protects from these vulnerabilities.

 Scenarios considered: